eLEARNING SERIES

 Timing is Everything

 The PXI package delivers accuracy while remaining scalable, flexible, and powerful.
 It is no surprise that they are the answer to test and measurement’s most complex challenges.
+It offers high bandwidth and data rates with precise timing and synchronization capabilities.
+There is a wide range of instrumentation modules available (oscilloscopes, function generators, digitizers, data acquisition, etc.) and is perfect for complex and high-speed applications.

 You may also be interested in…